 Equity and Inclusion Policy

 McNeese State University strives to provide our campus community with the tools to embrace a changing and challenging new demographic market.
-To that end we will engage all communities and under-represented populations.
-McNeese State University will be inclusive of all regardless of age, color, disability, ethnicity, gender, gender expression, genetic information, marital status, military status, national origin, race, religion, sex, or sexual orientation in admission to or employment or participation in its educational programs, services, and activities.
+To that end, we will engage all communities and under-represented populations.
+McNeese will be inclusive of all—regardless of age, color, disability, ethnicity, gender, gender expression, marital status, military status, national origin, religion, sex, or sexual orientation—in admission, employment, and participation in its educational programs, services, and activities.

 Any group or individual wishing to operate under the aegis of McNeese State University or to use the University’s facilities must abide by this policy.
-All course syllabi must include the statement “Students should visit the MSU web page at www.mcneese.edu/cdo/ and www.mcneese.edu for policies and procedures regarding disabilities, equity and inclusion, sexual misconduct, anti-bullying, civility and personal conduct, and retaliation.
+All course syllabi must include the statement “Students should visit www.mcneese.edu/cdo and www.mcneese.edu/policy on the University website for policies and procedures regarding disabilities, equity and inclusion, sexual misconduct, anti-bullying, civility and personal conduct, and retaliation.”